janus-llm/janus-llm/docs/source/reading_binaries.md

 # Reading Binaries
 `janus-llm` uses Ghidra to decompile and parse binary files.
-This allows the user to translate binary files to another programming language or to perform retrieval augmented generation (RAG) using their decompiled contents.
+This allows the user to translate binaries to another programming language or to perform retrieval augmented generation (RAG) on their decompiled contents.

-To read a binary file as input, you'll follow the same instructions as in the [Quick Start](quickstart.md) documentation.
+To read a binary as input, you'll follow the same instructions as in the [Quick Start](quickstart.md) documentation.
 However, you'll first need to [install Ghidra](https://ghidra-sre.org/InstallationGuide.html).

 Then you'll set the `GHIDRA_INSTALL_PATH` environment variable to the location of the Ghidra installation.